MoShenGuo/MSAPMDebugTool/README.md

 ## License

-HLAppMonitor is available under the MIT license.
+MSAPM is available under the MIT license.
 See the LICENSE file for more info.